Zambia travel guide

 Travel in major cities, as well as the major game parks is generally safe during daylight hours.
 However, serious crimes can and do occur, like armed robberies, home invasions and sexual assault.
+It is important to remain vigilant at all times.
 Vehicle hijackings happen across the country from time to time.
 Take particular care when approaching locked gateways at night.
 Don’t stop to give lifts to people at the roadside.
 Watch out for objects that have been placed to block the road.

 Be vigilant, keep all vehicle doors locked and windows closed when driving, and remain aware of your surroundings, especially after dark.

 Bag snatching, pick pocketing and theft from parked cars are common at some restaurants and internet cafes in downtown areas, particularly near bus and railway stations and in some shopping areas.
 Keep large amounts of money, expensive jewellery, cameras and phones out of sight.
 Don’t change large sums of money in busy public areas.
 Thieves have followed people after they have withdrawn money from banks and later robbed them at gunpoint.

 Security risks increase after dark, especially in tourist areas and city centres.
-In April 2016, a series of ‘ritual’ murders in some of the poorer neighborhoods of Lusaka resulted in riots and looting of mainly foreign-owned shops and businesses.
+Over the last 2 years, a small number of ‘ritual’ murders have taken place in some of the poorer areas of Lusaka.
+British citizens have not been targeted during these murders.

 Keep valuables and originals of important documents in a safe place and carry a copy of your passport and immigration permit.

 Use reputable banks, bureaux de change or ATMs to exchange money.

 A general election took place in August 2016.
 The presidential result was disputed by the main opposition party, leading to large-scale protests.
 In April 2017, the main opposition leader was charged with treason, which heightened political tensions and increased the risk of civil unrest.
 This charge has since been dropped.
 Small gatherings of opposition supporters can still take place outside the main courthouse compound in Lusaka to coincide with court judgements.
 You should exercise caution, avoid any political rallies and demonstrations and monitor local media.